 Fortunately, we are the generation that can solve these problems.
 For the first time, we have the tools to achieve industrial sustainability at our disposal: digital technology, automation, and green electricity.

 Episode one of the Internet was about connecting people with people.
-The next episode will be about revolutionising the way we live and connect with our environment.
+The next episode will be about revolutionizing the way we live and connect with our environment.
 It's going to be about machine to machine and people to machines.
 This is made possible by the combination of the Internet of Things (IoT), which is connecting everything around us, and Big Data, which is about collecting, aggregating, and analysing large amounts of information in data centres to provide significant insights.
 And today, the capacity to train machines and use algorithms to make sense from all this data is virtually unlimited.

 Digitalisation is already creating a more desirable future ⎯ a more human-centric existence with smart homes, smart buildings, smart manufacturing, smart infrastructure, and smart cities.
 These innovations use data and digital technologies to help us better share and conserve the resources we are consuming.